Futuregus/StealthNote/README.md

 ## 🤔 Why Is the `.exe` So Big?

-Yeah, I know — the `.py` file is like 20 KB, but the `.exe` is over 14 MB.
+Yeah, I know  the `.py` file is smaller than the `.exe`.
 What gives?

 📦 That’s because the `.exe` bundles: